The method

 A conversation, not a form

 A neutral AI interviewer talks to each person you choose.
-It asks a short scored question, then probes for a specific moment — what actually happened, and what effect it had.
-You approve what gets assessed; the AI owns how it’s asked, so questions are never leading and never defend you.
-You get concrete, behavioural feedback instead of vague checkbox scores.
+It asks a short scored question, then asks for a specific moment: what actually happened, and what effect it had.
+You approve what gets assessed; the AI decides how to ask it, so questions are never leading and never defend you.
+You get specific, real-world feedback instead of vague checkbox scores.

 Many voices, one honest picture

-Every conversation is broken into evidence-bound claims, clustered into themes, and counted for corroboration — never who said what.
+Every conversation is broken into specific claims, grouped into themes, and counted by how many people said the same thing, never who said what.
 Disagreement is kept as its own signal, not averaged away.
-Growth areas are stated plainly and early: the synthesis is explicitly built to resist flattery, so the picture never skews falsely positive.
+Growth areas are stated plainly and early: the summary is built to resist flattery, so it never skews falsely positive.

 Insight becomes a tracked plan

-The prioritised actions become an editable development plan with target dates you actually track.
-Because your criteria persist, a growth area from one round can be deliberately re-measured in the next — progress becomes something you can see, not just something you noted once.
+The top actions become an editable plan with target dates you actually track.
+Because what you measured is saved, a growth area from one round can be measured again in the next, so progress is something you can see, not just something you noted once.

 The self-awareness map

 There are things you know about how you work, and things only the people around you can see.
-You rate yourself on the same criteria your reviewers do, and Trueings lays the two side by side — a Johari-style map of where your self-image and the honest outside view agree, and where they don’t.
+You rate yourself on the same points your reviewers do, and Trueings puts the two side by side: a map of where your view of yourself and the honest outside view agree, and where they don’t.

 Recognised strengths